Esthernjoki/week-10-ip/explanation.md

 Create 2 services for both the backend and client services
 ## Step 4
-Create a secret file to hold you mongodb url -> if using a remote connection if you are using a deployed mongodb in K8S create the Deployment and service files and also add secrets for mongo username and password
+Create a secret file to hold you mongodb url -> if using a remote connection if you are using a deployed mongodb in K8S create the Deployment and service files and also add secrets for mongo username and password.
-For may case i faced authentication errors with k8s deployed mongoDB and opted to use the remote connection.
 ## Step 5
 Deploy the file using below command